roshiajin-kunai/sakkamade.github.io/_posts/2021-02-14-autodoll-extra-4.md

 ◇

-For some reason, Hinagiku was amidst the garden of iris flowers.
+For some reason, Hinagiku found herself amidst the garden of iris flowers.
 Hinagiku grew agitated for a moment, however before long she  regained her composure.